Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

-The solution can be achieved easily due to the quadratic target function, similar to the Brier score rule.
-We implement the optimization of Brier scores and DRPS scores using \proglang{R} function \code{constrOptim()}.
+The solution can be achieved easily due to the quadratic target function, resembling the Brier score rule.
+We execute the optimization of Brier scores and DRPS scores using \proglang{R} function \code{constrOptim()}.